partylikeits1983/miden-tutorials/book/src/rust-client/create_deploy_tutorial.md

 # Creating Accounts and Faucets

-*Using the Miden Client in Rust to Create Accounts and Deploy Faucets*
+*Using the Miden client in Rust to create accounts and deploy faucets*

 In this tutorial, we're going to explore how to get started with the Polygon Miden client in Rust, walking through creating accounts and deploying faucets.

-## What We'll Cover
+## What we'll cover
 * Understanding the difference between public vs. private accounts & notes
-* Instantiating the miden-client
+* Instantiating the Miden client
 * Creating new accounts (public or private)
 * Deploying a faucet
+* Funding an account

-## Public vs. Private Accounts & Notes
+## Public vs. private accounts & notes
-Before we dive into the coding side of things, let's clarify the concepts of public vs. private Notes and Accounts on Miden:
+Before we dive into the coding side of things, let's clarify the concepts of public vs. private notes and accounts on Miden:

-* Public Accounts: The account's data and code are stored on-chain and are openly visible, including its assets.
+* Public accounts: The account's data and code are stored on-chain and are openly visible, including its assets.
-* Private Accounts: The account's state and logic are off-chain, only known to its owner.
+* Private accounts: The account's state and logic are off-chain, only known to its owner.
-* Public Notes: The note's state is visible to anyone - perfect for scenarios where transparency is desired.
+* Public notes: The note's state is visible to anyone - perfect for scenarios where transparency is desired.
-* Private Notes: The note's state is stored off-chain, you will need to share the note data with the relevant parties (via email or Telegram) for them to be able to consume.
+* Private notes: The note's state is stored off-chain, you will need to share the note data with the relevant parties (via email or Telegram) for them to be able to consume.

+Note: *The term "account" can be used interchangably with the term "smart contract" since account abstraction on Miden is handled natively.*

 *It is useful to think of notes on Miden as "cryptographic cashier's checks" that allow users to send tokens.
 If the note is private, the note transfer is only known to the sender and receiver.*

 ## Overview

 In this tutorial we will create a miden account for *Alice* and then deploy a fungible faucet.
-In the next section we will mint tokens from the faucet, and then send the tokens from Alice's account to other Miden accounts.
+In the next section we will mint tokens from the faucet to fund her account, and then send the tokens from Alice's account to other Miden accounts.

 ## Prerequisites

 To begin, make sure you have a miden-node running locally in a separate terminal window.
-To get the miden-node running locally, you can follow the instructions on the [Miden Node Setup](./miden_node_setup_tutorial.md) page.
+To get the Miden node running locally, you can follow the instructions on the [Miden Node Setup](./miden_node_setup_tutorial.md) page.

-## Step 1: Initializing Your Repository
+## Step 1: Initialize your repository
 Create a new rust repository for your Miden project and navigate to it using this command:
 ```bash
 cargo new miden-rust-client